gennaschwarz-repo/taktile-take-home-challenge/README.md

 ## Additional Information

-- You can view worflow runs, their status, and details through the 'Actions' tab
+- You can view workflow runs, their status, and details through the 'Actions' tab
 - Additionally, you can view, search, and download the logs for each job in a workflow run: https://docs.github.com/en/actions/how-tos/monitor-workflows/use-workflow-run-logs

+**Enable/Disable Debugging**
 - If a 'sync-code-with-taktile' job fails, please consider toggling DEBUG (see line 31) to 'DEBUG=true' as that will enable additional visibility into the Taktile API responses
+- Ability to set a toggle for NB36 to hide/gain additional visibility into API requests/responses

 Please reach out to Genna Schwarz if you have any questions or additional requests!